WintonCentre/kcp/README.md

 Start at https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration.

 ## Server builds
-We run a Jenkins server which will currently build development and staging versions of the transplants project, publishing these at https://transplants-dev.wintoncentre.uk and https://transplants-staging.wintoncentre.uk/.
+We run a Jenkins server which will currently build development and staging versions of the kcp project, publishing these at https://kcp-dev.wintoncentre.uk and https://kcp-staging.wintoncentre.uk/.
 These connect to the nhsbt-develop and nhsbt-staging branches.

-Future production builds will need to create a servers at lung.transplants.wintoncentre.uk and kidney.transplants.wintoncentre.uk.
+Future production builds will need to create a servers at lung.kcp.wintoncentre.uk and kidney.kcp.wintoncentre.uk.
 These have not yet been set up.

 ## Configuration